Handmade clothes are a unique creative gift.

 - Smooth texture

 Organic muslin is a cotton fabric that’s been loosely woven.
 Depending on the form and weight, muslin can be soft and smooth or coarse and stiff.

-So in terms of baby fabric, consider only high-grade muslin.
+So in terms of organic baby fabric, I consider only HIGH-GRADE muslin.
 It has more evenly threaded fibers, creating a smooth and even texture.